mitranim/oas/readme.md

 ## Why

 * No external CLI.
+Just a library.
-  * Automatically downloaded like other libraries.
+  * Automatically downloaded by Go.
   * Automatically versioned via `go.mod`.
   * No manual CLI installation.
   * No manual CLI versioning.